xinruili07/takehome-assignment/README.md

 ## Part 6 (Bonus!)

-Extend the first `/shows` enpoint by adding the ability to query the shows based on the number of episodes they have.
+Extend the first `/shows` endpoint by adding the ability to query the shows based on the number of episodes they have.
 You should _not_ use a URL parameter like you did in Part 2.
-Instead, use a [query string](https://en.wikipedia.org/wiki/Query_string).
+Instead, use a [query string parameter](https://en.wikipedia.org/wiki/Query_string).
+If no query string parameter is passed, the endpoint should still return all shows as before.

 If `minEpisodes` is provided as a query string parameter, only return the shows which have that number or more episodes seen.
 Use what you've learned so far to figure out what you could return if there are no shows matching the query parameter.